jainism-portal/jaintemples/README.md

 Open Database of Jain Temples
 * [Temples](/temples)
 * [Pilgrims](/pilgrims)

 ## Inspiration
+At the time of starting this project, there was no community driven constantly updated database of Jain Temples.

 ## How to Contribute
 Read [contribution guide](/contribution/readme.md) for details on submitting pull request and content structure.